StewBC/machines/import/a2m/README.md

 This repository also contains a stand-alone version of the [6502 Assembler](#6502-assembler) I created and built into the emulator.

+There is a demonstration Video of the emulator at V1.1 here: https://youtu.be/Du3z_kQD5ok

 ![15 FPS Animated Gif of the emulator in action](assets/a2m-15.gif)

 ## Starting the emulator